WLANThermo/WLANThermo_v2/software/usr/share/doc/WLANThermo/probedata/readme.md

 Available as a cheap spare part at Amazon ("Ersatzsonde für Perfektion Fleisch Ofen BBQ Grill und Smoker Digital thermometer").
 To be used as am meat probe as designed or as smoker probe.
+## Santos
+Used in these thermometers:
+* Santos BBQ Thermometer
+* Weber Style Audiodigital-Thermometer

+To be used as a meat probe as designed or as grill chamber probe.
+## SmokeMAX
+Used in these thermometers:
+* Froggit Smoke MAX 1
+* Froggit Smoke MAX 2

+Available as a meat probe or as a shorter grill chamber probe.
+## Weber_6743
+Used in these thermometers:
+* Weber Style 6741
+* Weber Style 6742

+To be used as a meat probe as designed or as grill chamber probe.